Turko-Mongol sabre: Chinese swords

 In China, Mongol influence lasted long after the collapse of the Yuan dynasty at the hands of the Ming, continuing through both the Ming and the Qing dynasties (the latter itself founded by an Inner Asian people, the Manchu), furthering the popularity of the dao and spawning a variety of new blades.

 Blades with greater curvature became popular, and these new styles are collectively referred to as "waist sabre" (佩刀 (佩刀, 佩刀, Peidao, Armed knife)) (Note: Literal translation: "worn sabre" or "carried sabre".
-This is actually a loose term referring to all sabres worn on belt or waist in Chinese language, not merely indicates to Turko-Mongol sabers and other curved sabres).
+This is actually a loose term referring to all sabres worn on belt or waist in Chinese language, not merely indicates to Turko-Mongol sabres and other curved sabres).

-During the mid-Ming these new sabers would completely replace the jian as a military-issue weapon.
+During the mid-Ming these new sabres would completely replace the jian as a military-issue weapon.

 Islamic swords

 Early Arab swords were all straight and mostly double edged (similar to European arming swords' blades).

-Although Turko-Mongol sabres have been found among a Turkic slave of the Samanid Empire, straight swords continued to be more popular outside of certain groups (such as the Seljuks) as that was the traditional style of sword the Muhammad wore.
+Although Turko-Mongol sabres have been found among a Turkic slave of the Samanid Empire, straight swords continued to be more popular outside of certain groups (such as the Seljuks) as that was the traditional style of sword Muhammad wore.

 After the Mongol invasion across the Muslim world in the 13th century, the curved designs became more popular in particular with the Ottomans in Anatolia.
 The Ottomans continued to use curved swords, developing them further until they distinguished a distinct heavy-bladed version which would become the kilij in the first half of the 15th century.

 The Mongol-style sabres continued to remain in use in Persia until the late 16th century, at which point they developed into the recognizable shamshir.
 The Mughal invasion of Afghanistan and India brought these sabres to the subcontinent, developing into the pulwar and talwar respectively in the 16th century.
 While these Islamic blades often retained tunkou showing their Turko-Mongol heritage, even by the 15th century the device had become a stylized decorative element.

 The Ottoman yataghan, while not bearing a traditional curved sabre blade, did still bear the tunkou indicating its Turko-Mongol heritage.